 Different Types of Cranberry Relish

-Cranberry relish is not just a single recipe but comes in various styles that appeal to different tastes and occasions.
-Here are some popular types:
+Cranberry relish isnt just one recipe.
+It comes in many styles to fit different tastes and occasions.
+Here are some favorites:

-• Traditional Cranberry Relish: The classic preparation featuring fresh cranberries, sugar, and often a hint of citrus.
+- Traditional Cranberry Relish: The classic mix with fresh cranberries, sugar and a bit of citrus.

-• Spicy Cranberry Relish: A kick of heat from jalapeños or chili pepper, offering a unique twist on the traditional taste.
+- Spicy Cranberry Relish: A little heat from jalapeños or chili pepper, gives a cool twist on the old taste.

-• Citrus-Infused Cranberry Relish: Incorporates zest and juice from oranges or lemons to enhance the tartness with refreshing notes.
+- Citrus-Infused Cranberry Relish: Uses zest and juice from oranges or lemons to boost the tartness with fresh notes.

-• Alcoholic Cranberry Relish: A creative version that includes spirits like vodka or rum, adding depth and flavor complexity.
+- Alcoholic Cranberry Relish: A fun version with spirits like vodka or rum, adds deep flavor and complexity.

 Basic Cranberry Relish Recipe